Matthew9161993/tarot-readings/README.md

 Make sure your environment has npm and Node.js before doing any work so that your app can run!

+# TODO:

+**This is my list of features.
+Anything I want to add to this app and is on my mind will end up here**

+TODO: change the favicon.ico file to fit the website!
+TODO: THIS IS A MAIN FEATURE!
+Create a button that prompts an AI such as ChatGPT to provide a welcome message from a psychic that is looking to offer a Tarot reading.
+TODO: research the robots.txt file since this will be used with search engines and provide a good robots.txt

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).